Visualization Charts¶

 Time Interval¶

-The external time interval display of charts is influenced by the settings inside the chart > Advanced Settings > Time Interval.
+The external time interval display of the chart is affected by the settings inside the chart > Advanced Settings > Time Interval.

 Lock Time¶

-In the time widget, select the data query time range as needed, after saving, the external chart will synchronously display the locked time.
+Select the data query time range as needed in the time widget, after saving, the locked time will be displayed synchronously outside the chart.

 Auto Align¶

-This adjusts the timeline to align data collected at different time points or frequencies to the same time baseline.
+This adjusts the timeline to align data collected at different times or frequencies to the same time base.

-In time series charts and others, if the time interval is set to Auto Align, after saving, the external chart will synchronously display the time interval option.
+In time series charts and similar charts, if the time interval is set to Auto Align, after saving, the external chart will synchronously display the time interval option.

 Combine Charts¶

-The combine charts feature allows users to add one or multiple charts and apply view variables from the current dashboard, enabling flexible filtering and comparison.
+The combine charts function supports adding single or multiple charts and applying view variables from the current dashboard, enabling flexible filtering and comparison combinations.

-- Click modify to enter the chart combination configuration page;
+- Click modify, enter the chart combination configuration page;

-- Define the title for the combined chart;
+- Define the title for the current combined chart;

 - Configure variables for this combined chart;